-7.6 Confiscation, screening and searching
+7.6 Searching, screening and confiscation

 Searching, screening and confiscation is conducted in line with the DfE's latest guidance on searching, screening and confiscation.

 Confiscation

 Any prohibited items (listed in section 3) found in a pupil's possession as a result of a search will be confiscated.
 These items will not be returned to the pupil.